News — Page 227

 Jalen Hurts to make first NFL start on Sunday

-Philadelphia Eagles head coach Doug Pederson on Tuesday announced that rookie Jalen Hurts will start at quarterback against the New Orleans Saints this coming Sunday.
-This will be the first career NFL start for Hurts, the former Alabama Crimson Tide and then Oklahoma Sooners star who was drafted in the second round earlier this year. […]
+Philadelphia Eagles coach Doug Pederson announced that Jalen Hurts will start at quarterback against the New Orleans Saints this Sunday.

 The National Federation of Independent Businesses’ (NFIB) state director in Alabama says small business owners in the state are closely watching the ongoing U.S. Senate runoff races in Georgia to determine if the Senate will remain hospitable to small businesses.
 Rosemary Elebash, NFIB State director for Alabama said in a release Monday, “Small business owners […]